russelltheprogrammer/tax-projection-individual-docs/README.md

 - Third Quarter Estimate: As description states
 - Fourth Quarter Estimate: As description states
 - Credits: State tax credits which reduce tax.
 Credits have certain thresholds, phase-outs, and limitations.

+#### Income, Deduction, and Tax Summary

+This is the summary section based upon the inputs from the other sections.
+A few notes about this section.

+- Adjusted Gross Income: Income less adjustments before standard or itemized deductions.
+- Capital Loss Limitation: Capital losses are limited to $3,000.
+The software will automatically limit your losses to $3,000.
+- Standard or Itemized: This will depend upon the choice made in the Tax Assumptions section.
+Whichever is chosen will appear here.
+In the future, this will be optimized so the user does not need to choose what output will be shown.
+- Taxable Income: Income that is subject to Federal or State taxes.
+- Total Calculated Tax: Tax calculated based upon taxable income by using Federal or State tax rates.
+- Total All Tax: Total Calculated Tax + Other Taxes and Federal Child Tax Credits.
+- Total Quarterly Tax Due: Total All Tax multiplied by the quarter factor.
+This is the amount of Quarterly Tax Due before applying tax payments made throughout the year.
+- Total Tax Due /(Overpaid): Amount of quarterly tax due for the quarter or the amount of tax overpaid for the quarter.
+This is based on actual estimated income and deductions.
+- Safe Harbor Tax Due /(Overpaid): This will only appear if you have selected "Yes" to Safe Harbor Comparison in Tax Assumptions.
+This is the amount of Safe Harbor Tax Due or Overpaid for the specific quarter based upon the selections made in the Safe Harbor Comparison section.
+- Minimum Tax Due /(Overpaid): Amount of recommended payment to be paid for the quarter or amount estimated to be overpaid for the quarter.

 ## More Features? :bulb: